Non Sequitur by Wiley Miller for June 24, 2014

 6. Missing large

-cchern about 10 years ago
+cchern over 10 years ago

 So, I’m a scientist.
 I find it very interesting how many people firmly believe that we are such monsters that we would hide cures in order to somehow “keep getting funded.”
 As if the world is short on diseases or things that need to be understood, so if we figure out one, we’re done.